How to Get a German Visa When the Tehran Embassy Is Closed: The 2026 Yerevan Strategy

 How long does it take to get a biometric appointment in Yerevan?

 Current wait times for a biometric appointment at the German Embassy in Yerevan for Iranian D-Visa applicants are 8–16 weeks.
 Slots open intermittently when appointments are cancelled or rescheduled.
 Check the digital.diplo.de portal regularly.
-If your employer initiates the Accelerated Skilled Worker Procedure (§ 81a AufenthG), the timeline can compress to 4–6 weeks through a parallel fast-track channel.
+If your employer initiates the Accelerated Skilled Worker Procedure (§ 81a AufenthG), parts of the process may be accelerated; confirm the current timeline through the employer and authority.

 What happens if I arrive in Yerevan and my documents are rejected?

-If a document is rejected at the appointment — for example, because the legalization chain has an error or the police clearance is out of date — the appointment is invalid.
-You cannot fix the documents in Yerevan; they must be corrected in Iran through the appropriate ministry.
-You would need to return to Tehran, restart the affected part of the legalization chain, re-upload the corrected documents to digital.diplo.de, and rebook a new biometric appointment — another 8–16 weeks.
+If a document is rejected at the appointment — for example, because the legalization chain has an error or the police clearance is out of date — you may need to correct the documents and rebook.
+The affected part of the legalization chain may need to be completed in Iran through the appropriate ministry.
+Re-upload corrected documents to digital.diplo.de and follow the mission's instructions before arranging another appointment.
 The pre-upload step exists to catch these problems before you travel.
 Complete it thoroughly.

 Can I use a German immigration lawyer to book the Yerevan appointment on my behalf?